-The salon will consist of a panel discussion on this precarious system, what it is like, its problems, and the way forward.
-Being a classy salon, we will especially focus on how precarious labour conditions particularly affect young academics from working-class backgrounds, for whom the low wages and lack of job security can be even more harmful.
-The panel are:
+The salon was a panel discussion on this precarious system, what it is like, its problems, and the way forward.
+Being a classy salon, we especially focused on how precarious labour conditions particularly affect young academics from working-class backgrounds, for whom the low wages and lack of job security can be even more harmful.
+The panel consisted of:

-- Diantha Vliet (UD Media & Culture Studies, UU) and Lotje Siffels (PhD Political Philosophy & Ethics, Radboud University) from the action groups 0.7 and Casual Academy, who organise protests and advocate for policy change throughout the Netherlands.
+- Diantha Vliet (UD Media & Culture Studies, UU), who organise protests and advocate for policy change throughout the Netherlands.

 - Marijn Scholte (former lecturer Social Sciences, UU), who issued a court case against the Utrecht University for not extending his contract while his job can be seen as involving structural work.

 - Dick Zijp (external PhD and lecturer Media and Culture Studies, UU), who wrote about the contractual distinction between research and teaching staff.

 - Jeroen Rijnders (lecturer Philosophy, UU), founder of the Class-Conscious Academics Network for first-generation and working-class students and academics.